Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 Lecture, Laboratory and Tutorial Registration and Section Changes

 For PHYS 100 you must register for a tutorial section as well as a lecture section.
-For PHYS 131 (formerly PHYS 101+lab), there is no included lab section: please refer to PHYS 119 Lab, or PHYS 109 Lab for lab credits.
+For PHYS 131 (formerly PHYS 101+lab), there is no included lab section: please refer to PHYS 119 Lab for lab credits.

 PHYS 119 lab sections in popular time slots fill very rapidly, so you may want to prepare several worklists with different alternatives before your registration time opens.
 If you are unable to register for a laboratory section, register for the waitlist section (L1W in September, L2W in January).
 An advisor will place you in a suitable lab section when space becomes available.
 Check Student Service Centre (SSC) periodically to see if you have been placed.
 Contact Dr. James Charbonneau, First Year Physics Advisor at firstname.lastname@example.org if you have not been placed before classes begin.

-PHYS 109 lab, an enriched follow-up lab option for students who have taken PHYS 119, is only offered in January.
-Students with at least 85% in high school physics and math are encouraged to take the enriched sequence PHYS 106, PHYS 108, and the PHYS 119 lab in first term.
-They are welcome to also take the follow-up enriched PHYS 109 lab in second term, which is especially beneficial to students planning to specialize in Physics or Astronomy.
+PHYS 109 [*2020W: Enriched follow-up lab PHYS 109 is not being offered at this time].
+Phys 109 lab is an enriched follow-up lab option for students who have taken PHYS 119.
+Students with at least 85% in high school physics and math are encouraged to take the enriched sequence PHYS 106, PHYS 108, and the PHYS 119 lab in first term, and follow-up enriched PHYS 109 lab in second term.
+This sequence is especially beneficial to students planning to specialize in Physics or Astronomy.
 Students with questions/concerns may contact Prof. Janis McKenna at email@example.com.

 *Please note: PHYS 119 lab and PHYS 109 lab are no longer credit-excluded*